PMD safety certification deadline moved forward to July 2020; all e-scooters to go through mandatory inspection

 "This will be supplemented by crowdsourced feedback through LTA's recently launched 'Report PMD/PAB Incident' function in the MyTransport.SG app," he added, noting that LTA is also trialling the use of cameras to detect offences like speeding.

-Since May 2018, LTA's officers have detcted over 4,9000 active mobility offences and impounded more than 2,100 non-compliant devices.
+Since May 2018, LTA's officers have detected over 4,900 active mobility offences and impounded more than 2,100 non-compliant devices.

 "We take a tough stance against retailers who display or sell non-compliant devices, as well as those who provide illegal device modification services," Dr Lam said, stating that LTA has taken action against 12 PMD retailers.